anton-k/mig/docs/src/03-response-anatomy.md

 Also we have special case function for bad requests called `badReq`.
 The values for status come from the library http-types.
-See the module dediicated to [HTTP-statuses](https://hackage.haskell.org/package/http-types-0.12.3/docs/Network-HTTP-Types-Status.html#t:Status).
+See the module dedicated to [HTTP-statuses](https://hackage.haskell.org/package/http-types-0.12.3/docs/Network-HTTP-Types-Status.html#t:Status).
 It is reexported by the `mig` library.